Tawaramachi Station (Tokyo): History

-Tawaramachi Station is part of the first section of underground railway line in Asia, opened on 30 December 1927.
+The Tokyo Underground Railway Tawaramachi Station is part of the first section of underground railway line in Asia, opened on 30 December 1927.

 The station facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

 Passenger statistics

 In fiscal 2011, the station was used by an average of 26,216 passengers daily.